lrodero/cats-effect-tutorial/tutorial.md

 the `bracket` construct ensures they are closed no matter what.
 Note that any possible error raised when closing is 'swallowed' by the `handleErrorWith` call, which in the code above basically ignores the error cause.
 Not elegant, but enough for this example.
 Anyway in the real world there would be little else to do save maybe showing a warning message.
-Finally we chain the closing action using `*>` call to return an `IO.unit` after closing (note that `*>` is like using `flatMap` but the second step does not need as input the output from the first).
+Finally we chain the closing action using `*>` call to return an `IO.unit` after closing (note that `*>` is cats sugar syntax, it's like using `flatMap` but the second step does not need as input the output from the first).

-_**WARNING**: Stage 3 and stage 2 can happen simultaneously!
-That is not the case in the code here, but take that into account when coding your own guarded `IO` instances.
+_**WARNING**: Stage 2 and stage 3 can happen simultaneously!
+This is due to cats-effect cancellation mechanism: some `IO` instances can be cancellable, meaning than its evaluation can be, let's say, 'interrupted'.
+If an `IO` created with `bracket` is cancelled, then its release stage is called.
+If the cancellation is done by a thread that is not the one evaluating the `IO` instance, then the release stage will be executed at the same time than the usage stage!
+That can lead to data corruption.
+We assume that will not be the case in our code here, but take that into account when coding your own guarded `IO` instances.
 For more info, see [Gotcha: Cancellation is a concurrent action](https://typelevel.org/cats-effect/datatypes/io.html#gotcha-cancellation-is-a-concurrent-action) in cats-effect site._

-By `bracket` contract the action happens in what we have called _Stage 2_, where given the resources we must return an `IO` instance that perform the task at hand.

-For the sake of clarity, the actual construction of that `IO` will be done by a different function `transfer`.
+For the sake of clarity, the actual construction of the `IO` performing the actual data copying (the _usage_ stage in this case) will be done by a different function `transfer`.
 That function will have to define a loop that at each iteration reads data from the input stream into a buffer, and then writes the buffer contents into the output.
 At the same time, the loop will keep a counter of the bytes transferred.
 To reuse the same buffer we should define it outside the main loop, and leave the actual transmission of data to another function `transmit` that uses that loop.
 Something like:

 ```scala